 We are one of the leading suppliers of consumer metal beverage packaging in the world.
-Following the Beverage Can Acquisition, we believe that we hold the #2 or #3 market positions in the beverage can industry in Europe, the United States and Brazil.
+We believe that we hold the #2 or #3 market positions in the beverage can industry in Europe, the United States and Brazil.

-Metal Beverage Packaging sales represented approximately 51% of our total continuing operations revenues in 2019.
-Revenues and Adjusted EBITDA for Metal Beverage Packaging were \$3,372 million and \$503 million, respectively.
+Metal Beverage Packaging sales represented approximately 51% of our total revenues in 2020.
+Revenues and Adjusted EBITDA for Metal Beverage Packaging were \$3,451 million and \$545 million, respectively.
 For a discussion of the impact of seasonality on the Metal Beverage Packaging division, see "Item 5.-Operating and Financial Review and Prospects".